MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-2-Rules-Practice-Trademark-Cases/subjectgroup-ECFRff2743cc61f3149-Petitions-Action-Director/section-2.149.md

 ##### § 2.149 Letters of protest against pending applications. #####

-Link to an amendment published at 86 FR 64332, Nov.
-17, 2021.

-(a) A third party may submit, for consideration and entry in the record of a trademark application, objective evidence relevant to the examination of the application for a ground for refusal of registration if the submission is made in accordance with this section.
+(a) A third party may submit, for consideration and inclusion in the record of a trademark application, objective evidence relevant to the examination of the application for a ground for refusal of registration if the submission is made in accordance with this section.

 (b) A party protesting multiple applications must file a separate submission under this section for each application.